-But if making your own insertable sex toy is far from a good idea, when and how do you satisfy your erotic making urges?
+So, OK, if making your own insertable sex toy isn’t a good idea, how can you satisfy all those make-at-home sex toy urges?

 On, Not In

-For example, for breast or nipple play, the humble clothespin can be a delight to modify and tweak to your creative heart’s desire.
-Dip them in plastic, tweak their shape, paint them fancy colors, attach weights to them…they’re practically perfect in every way for homemade sex toy play.
+Meanwhile, clothespins can be a delight to modify and tweak to your creative heart’s desire.
+Tweak their mechanisms, attach weights to them…they’re practically perfect in every way for homemade sex toy play.

 Making Your Own Fun

-For anything else, though, we have dozens—maybe even hundreds—of excellently designed, superbly manufactured, and thoroughly tested sex toy manufacturers out there with products that can do the job so much better than anything you ever could whip-up in your workshop.
+For anything else, the world’s full of excellently designed, superbly engineered and thoroughly tested sex toy manufacturers out there with products that’ll do the job better than anything you could whip up in your workshop.